Vatican issues new guidelines on cremation, says no to scattering ashes

 - Remains should be kept in "sacred place," church says

-Rome (CNN)The Vatican announced Tuesday that Catholics may be cremated but may not have their ashes scattered at sea or kept in urns at home.
+Rome (CNN)The Vatican announced Tuesday that Catholics may be cremated but should not have their ashes scattered at sea or kept in urns at home.

 According to new guidelines from the Vatican's doctrinal office, cremated remains should be kept in a "sacred place" such as a church cemetery.
 Ashes should not be divided up between family members, "nor may they be preserved in mementos, pieces of jewelry or other objects."